-Let’s assume the velocity of object A comparative to B is v then the velocity of object B comparative to A
+Let us assume the velocity of object A comparative to B is ‘v’ then the velocity of object B comparative to A is ‘-v’

-Situation Three: Both objects moving in opposite direction
+Both objects are moving in the opposite direction